Eligibility and application | Medical Council of Canada

 You can take the NAC Examination a maximum of 3 times, regardless of if you passed or failed your previous attempt(s).
 Only your most recent result on the examination remains valid indefinitely and does not expire.

-The NAC Examination cannot be taken in consecutive sessions (for example, a candidate who took the May 2023 NAC Examination will only be able to retake it at again in May 2024 or later).
+The NAC Examination cannot be taken in consecutive sessions (for example, a candidate who took the May 2023 NAC Examination will only be able to retake it in May 2024 or later).

 Exam centres